 Pulley Magnets are extremely versatile and are used in a wide range of applications in different industries.
 These include:

 - Within MRF (Material Recovery Facility) operations

-- Cleansing wood, especially recycling wood, of nails, screws, etc
+- Cleansing wood, especially waste wood containing nails, screws, etc

 - Recovering ferrous metals in municipal solid waste recovery plants